emin2010dan/The-Magnetic-Tesla-Valve-for-Space-Radiation-Shielding/Meta(English).md

 - NASA mini-magnetosphere experiments

 ---
-If you contribute, please open a pull request and credit the originator of the initial idea.
+If you contribute, please  credit the originator of the initial idea.